Esri/maps-app-dotnet/documentation/index.md

 At the top of the screen, there is a menu button and a search bar.
 The search bar provides the geocoding functionality.
 [Geocoding](https://developers.arcgis.com/net/latest/wpf/guide/search-for-places-geocoding-.htm) lets you transform an address or a place name to a specific geographic location.
 Reverse geocoding lets you use a geographic location to find a description of the location, like a postal address or place name.

 In the solution, the logic for geocoding is contained inside the shared `GeocodeViewModel`.
-First, a `LocatorTask` is defined to use the [Esri World Geocoder](https://geocode.arcgis.com/arcgis/rest/services/World/GeocodeServer).
+First, a `LocatorTask` is defined to use the [ArcGIS World Geocoding Service](https://developers.arcgis.com/features/geocoding/).
 Before using the `LocatorTask`, it must be loaded.
 The loadable pattern is described [here](https://developers.arcgis.com/net/latest/wpf/guide/loadable-pattern.htm).

 ```csharp
 /// <summary>